Your guide to Colorado Bike Month 2020

 Bike Equity conversation [DETAILS TO COME] – Stay tuned for a conversation in June with members of our RIDE Advisory Board where we’ll discuss why prioritizing equity is important to building the bike movement, what Bicycle Colorado is doing about it, and more.

-Learn to Ride webinars – Now’s a great time to get your little one riding a bike!
-Our Bicycle Colorado education team has successfully taught hundreds of kids to balance and pedal for the first time through our Learn to Ride lessons.
-Join us for a Learn to Ride webinar in the next month and let us show you our proven techniques and tricks to get your child riding!
+Learn to Ride webinars – Now’s a great time to learn how to ride a bike!
+Our Bicycle Colorado education team has successfully taught hundreds of kids and adults to balance and pedal for the first time through our Learn to Ride lessons.
+Join us for a Learn to Ride webinar in the next month and let us show you our proven techniques and tricks to get you riding!
 June webinars are FREE thanks to our Active Bike Corridor grant program.
 Find our dates and registration links for webinars and future in-person lessons here.

 Bicycle-Friendly Driver webinars – Learn or review how to drive safely around other road users like bicyclists with our Bicycle-Friendly webinar!
 Whether you’re a seasoned driver (or bicyclist) or are still learning the rules of the road, this webinar is for you and is FREE thanks to support from New Belgium Brewing.
 Find our dates and registration links here.